damir-sijakovic/artix/README.md

         groups myusername

-Use 'visudo' to enable 'sudo' command for user uncomment '%wheel ALL=(ALL) ALL':
+Use 'visudo' to enable 'sudo' command for user.
+Uncomment '%wheel ALL=(ALL) ALL':

         visudo